 The thing I love about this backpack is how versatile it is.
-Remove those padded dividers from the main compartment and you can easily use this as a carry on for shorter trips.
-It’s spacious enough to fit enough clothes for a couple days, but it’s also small enough that you can easily use it as a carry on.
+Remove those padded dividers from the main compartment and you can easily use this as a carry-on for shorter trips.
+It’s spacious enough to fit enough clothes for a couple of days, but it’s also small enough that you can easily use it as a carry-on.

-Overall, this is a great items for those of you that are looking something specifically for their tech.
-I particularly like the basic exterior - you can’t actually tell that this is a camera backpack, which will help keep you safe from thieves.
+Overall, this is a great item for those of you that are looking for something specifically for their tech.
+I particularly like the basic exterior – you can’t actually tell that this is a camera backpack, which will help keep you safe from thieves.

 The Daylite Plus backpack weighs a little over 1lb, so it is remarkably lightweight.
 It’s not a really big backpack, so it’s rarely going to get so heavy that it makes you uncomfortable.
 And if you manage to turn it into a heavy backpack, you can utilize the hipbelt and the sternum strap to transfer that weight away from your shoulders and make yourself more comfortable.